gsquire/rust_bin/README.md

 any language and Linux OS without having to worry about provisioning was appealing to me and I wanted to test it out.

+There is no guarantee that the sample URL will always be available as well.
+If it becomes costly, then I will delete the project but code will remain in this repository.

 ## Trying it Out
 If you want to test a running instance, you can see the API by hitting the index page [here](https://rustbin-j5pswym3zq-uw.a.run.app/).
 It will display a few routes that you can then